 When you are learning to drive, you want to pass your test as quickly as possible.
 The cost of lessons means that, especially for young drivers, the process can be an expensive one.
 But the more confidence you have, the more likely you’ll pass quicker and save money.
 There are plenty of ways learner drivers can gain confidence including having learner driver insurance to give you the peace of mind that if any damage were to happen to the car while you were driving, you’re covered by the correct type of insurance.
-Plus, any gadgets and gizmos that can aid the process and help you pass your test are more than welcome – here’s a roundup of five types that might help with help from CouponsMonk.

 We all use our smartphones for almost everything from checking the weather to ordering a pizza.
 And it probably isn’t a surprise that you can use smartphone apps to help you pass your test quicker.